astorDev/nice-shell/git/save/article/index.md

 With the updated setup, running `git echo one` will give us the compact `from git: one`.
 By the way, wrapping our scripts in functions also helps with complex script constructs like the `if`.

-This is enough of the fundamentals, now let's jump to building something real!
+This is enough of the fundamentals.
+Now, let's jump to building something real!

 ## Getting Current Branch Name with `current` Alias